Information about getting your vaccine

 If you fall into any of the above categories, check with your GP or health clinic.
 You may need to reschedule your appointment for vaccination.

 You will need to bring your Medicare card and ID with you to the appointment.

 At your appointment, you will complete a form listing any medical conditions and provide consent.
 You can also ask any questions at this time.

 Once you have provided consent, you will be able to receive your COVID-19 vaccination.

-After you’ve received your vaccination you will need to wait 15 minutes for observation to ensure there are no immediate reactions after getting the vaccine.
+After your vaccination you will need to wait 15 minutes for observation.

 You will also receive your appointment time to get your second dose.
-It’s important you receive two doses of the COVID-19 vaccine to ensure the best protection.
+You need two doses of the COVID-19 vaccine to ensure the best protection.

 After your COVID-19 vaccination

 You may experience some side effects after receiving a COVID-19 vaccine.
 Side effects are normal and a good sign that the vaccine is working.

 - pain, swelling , tenderness, redness or itching at the injection site